jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ![weirOverflow](weirtutorial.png)

 ### Environmental engineering applications using OpenFoam or other CFD package (Literature review)
-There are several studies that compare OpenFoam and commercial CFD software in applications.
+OpenFoam studies or studies comparing OpenFOAM and commercial CFD software in environmental and hydraulic engineering have recently increased in the literature.
 Flow-3D is a commercial package focused on the free surface interface.
 ANSYS Fluent commercial package has also been used.
-This is not meant to be an exhaustive literature review but illustrative.
+This is an illustrative literature review, not mean to be exhaustive.

-OpenFoam vs. FLOW-3D: a comparison 2022.

-Characterization of structural properties J. Hydraulic Engineering, (146) 12, 2020.
+#OpenFoam studies

+1. Model development in OpenFOAM to predict spillway jet regimes, J. Applied Water Engineering and Research (2015), Y. Yang, M. Politano, R. Laughery and L. Weber.

+OpenFOAM using LES and detached eddy simulation was used to compare reduced scale model results.
+Total dissolved gas (TDG) can result in gas bubble disease in affected fish.
+Predicting spillway jet regimes is required.
+    Preprocessing: Mesh: Gridgen V15 used to create grids.
+    Solver: interFoam  (VOF)
+    Turbulence closure: LES with detached eddy simulation

+# Flow-3D studies
+Chanel, P.G. and J. Doering, Assessment of spillway modeling using computational fluid dynamics, Canadian Journal of Civil engineering 35(12), 2008.
+The Flow-3D package is used to simulate discharge and simulations are compared to physical models.

+# ANSYS Fluent studies
 General Methodology for developing a CFD model for studying spillway hydraulics using ANSYS Fluent, R. Arunkumar and S.P.
 Simmovic, Report no. 098,oct 2017.

-Chanel, P.G. and J. Doering, Assessment of spillway modeling using computational fluid dynamics, Canadian Journal of Civil engineering 35(12), 2008.
-The Flow-3D package is used to simulate discharge and simulations are compared to physical models.
+# Comparing OpenFOAM with FLOW-3D
+1. OpenFOAM vs. FLOW-3D: A comparative study of vertical slot fishway modeling, Ecological Engineering (174) 2022, J.F.
+Fuentes-Perez, A.L.
+Quaresma, A. Pinheiro, F. J. Sanz-Ronda.
+  Solver: interFoam (VOF)
+  turbulence closure: LES

+2. Characterization of structural properties in high Reynolds hydraulic jump based on CFD and physical modeling approaches, J. Hydraulic Engineering (146) 12, 2020, J. F. Macian-Perez, A. Bayon, R. Garcia-Bartual, P. Amparo Lopez-Jimenez, F.J.
+Valles-Moran.
+3.
+  A classic hydraulic jump (Froude number 1 = 6) and Reynolds number 1 of 210,000 is simulated with both OpenFOAM and FLOW-3D and compared to experimental data designed for this purpose.
+THe conclusion is that both CFD codes represent the hydraulic jump variables accurately.
+There is difference in velocity distributiona nd pressure fluctuation differences but in general

 ### References